-The Formulation, Manufacture, Import, Trade, and Use of Pesticides Law requires manufacturers, importers and distributors to declare the chemical composition of pesticides.
+The Formulation, Manufacture, Import, Trade, and Use of Pesticides Law requires manufacturers, importers, and distributors to declare the chemical composition of pesticides.
 AGROCALIDAD's Plant Health Unit is the lead agency for applying this law and enforcing its requirements.

 Ecuador has not set its own maximum tolerance levels.
-In lieu of these, Ecuador applies Codex maximum residue limits (MRL).
-Ecuador also accepts other maximum tolerance levels established by internationally recognized institutions (e.g., the U.S. Environmental Protection Agency).
+In lieu of these, Ecuador applies Codex maximum residue limits (MRLs).
+Ecuador also accepts other MRLs established by internationally recognized institutions (e.g., the U.S. Environmental Protection Agency).
 MAG will detain agricultural products suspected of contamination with excessive pesticides or similar products.
-If testing confirms an excessive MRL level, authorities will destroy the product without compensation.
+If testing confirms a residue above the threshold, authorities will destroy the product without compensation.

 Section VI.
-Other Requirements, Regulations and Registration measures
+Other Requirements, Regulations, and Registration measures: